 Buy USDINR; target of 64.90: Way2Wealth

 Way2Wealth has come out with its report on currency.
-According to the research firm, one can buy USDINR for the target of 64.90 with a stop loss of 64.30.
+According to the research firm, one can buy USDINR target of 64.90 with a stop loss of 64.25.

 Way2Wealth's currency report on USDINR